ausbin/webzone/content/blog/autograding-gba-dma.md

 Consequently, before this semester, we never autograded DMA.
 Instead, we would `grep` students' code for `for` loops to see if they were manipulating the videoBuffer pixel-by-pixel[^^1] without DMA and then would make sure the emulator showed the right image.
-But my goal in 2110 is to autograde as much as possible (especially because TAs would be grading the timed lab during or right before their final exams), so I decided to take this opportunity to flex so hard I caused permanent muscle damage.
+But my goal in 2110 is to autograde as much as possible, especially because TAs would've needed to grade this timed lab during or right before their final exams, so I decided to try to adapt [my favorite homework from my Operating Systems class][5] into an autograder.

 Abusing Virtual Memory to Solve Your Life Problems
 ==================================================